senthil69/datasciencecoursera/course-project/Cookbook.md

   * Load the features, activities in the table namely featureLabels and activityLabels
   * Load the training and test data (X,Y,subject)- The data is converted into numeric.
 In case of invalid values, NA is substituted
   * Join the Y with activtyLabels,combine the colums (X,Y and subject)
-  * Filter the feature names with std and mean keyword (case insensitive)
+  * Filter the feature names with std and mean keyword (case insensitive) - Rest of the columns are dropped
   * Merge training and test set using rbind
   * Apply ddply on the data frame to group the values by person and activity

-##Output Data Semantics
+##Output Data

 The result file is result.csv.
 The fields follow the following naming convention